sysid/tldr/pages/common/cargo.md

 cargo update
 ```

 # Structure ........................................................................................
 - [Package Layout - The Cargo Book](https://doc.rust-lang.org/cargo/guide/project-layout.html)
+A Rust project can have more than one Cargo.toml file if it's a workspace.
 - projects can be composed of multiple files (which are modules), that can be nested within folders (which are also modules).
-- In order to access the root of that module tree, you can always use the crate:: prefix.
+- In order to access the root of that module tree, you can always use the `crate::` prefix.
+- workspaces, containing packages, containing crates, containing multiple source files belonging to different modules.
+- Cyclic dependencies are allowed between the modules, but not between the crates.

    project_name/
    ├── Cargo.toml